matbesancon/hugo-site/content/authors/admin/_index.md

 More specifically, I have been interested in exact solution methods for constrained optimization with constraint structures we can exploit.
 Those include solution methods, computational models, and software in mixed-integer (non-)linear and convex optimization and in particular around the [SCIP](https://scipopt.org) framework and Frank-Wolfe related approaches.
-I have been exploring applications of these classes of problems in power systems, quantum information, systems biology, networks and infrastructure, and data science & machine learning.
+I have been exploring applications of these classes of problems in power systems, transportation, quantum information, systems biology, networks and infrastructure, and data science & machine learning.
+I am involved in the [PEPR MOBIDEC ACME](https://acme-mobidec.github.io/) to build collaborative transportation systems for a lower carbon footprint.

 I graduated with a double PhD (*cotutelle*) from [Polytechnique Montréal](https://www.polymtl.ca),